renebarto/baremetal/doc/05-console-uart1.md

 There are two serial consoles possible, UART0 and UART1, which can be used in parallel, however it is most common to use one of the two, as they normally use the same GPIO pins (14 and 15).
 See also [here](01-setting-up-for-development.md###Attaching-a-serial-console).
 For this application, we will use UART1, which is the easiest to set up.
 It has less functionality, but for a simple serial console both are equally suitable.

+If you're curious to see how this works, or just want to dive directly into the code, in `tutorials/05-console-uart1` there is a complete copy of what we work towards in this section.
+Its root will clearly be `tutorial/05-console-uart1`.
+Please be aware of this when e.g. debugging, the paths in vs.launch.json may not match your specific case.

 ## Creating the baremetal library structure